Your Mini Basket

 And with many battery-powered portable speakers making bold estimates about their battery lives, often met with a widespread disappointment from customers when disproven, we decided to make the Move put its money where its mouth is.

-Although factors such as Bluetooth or WiFi playback, temperature and volume affect battery performance, we were pleased to see the Move validate its claim by providing 10 hours of music at a volume level of 60%.
+Although factors such as Bluetooth or WiFi playback, temperature and volume affect battery performance, we were pleased to see the Move validate its claim by providing 10 hours of music at a volume level of 60% (tested when Move claimed to have 10 hours of battery life).

 Battery life can be monitored in the Sonos App when connected to WiFi.
 Still, unfortunately, there is no way to check this when playing in Bluetooth mode, other than the LED which illuminates through the Move's grille when the battery is running low.